 BMus Performance Entry Information

-The deadline for the first round audition applications is Friday, 9 August 2019.
-The first round audition is scheduled for Friday, 7 August 2020 from 2:30pm - 6:00pm.
+The deadline for the first round audition applications is Friday, 31 July 2020.
+The first round of auditions is scheduled for Friday, 7 August 2020 from 2:30pm - 6:00pm.

 Note, all auditions will take place at the University of Waikato.